cloudpilot-emu/cloudpilot-emu/doc/networking.md

 The server is a small CLI application written in Python, and standalone packages can be downloaded from the [releases page](https://github.com/cloudpilot-emu/cloudpilot/releases) on Github.
-After decompressing the packagearchive you'll end up with a directory called `cloudpilot-server-<version>`.
+After decompressing the package archive you'll end up with a directory called `cloudpilot-server-<version>`.
 This directory contains an executable version of the server called `cloudpilot-server`, together with all support files that are required to run it.
 Executables are provided for Linux